bassamalasadi/user-crm/README.md

 ## [ Demo ](https://bassamalasadi.github.io/user-crm/)

-Clon the repo to your machine then run -
+Clone the repo to your machine then run -

 ### `npm install`